pytorch/serve/examples/image_generation/diffusion_fast/README.md

 * Dynamic int8 quantization

 Details about the optimizations and various results can be found in this  [blog](https://pytorch.org/blog/accelerating-generative-ai-3/).
-The examples has been tested on A10, A100 as well as H100.
+The example has been tested on A10, A100 as well as H100.

 #### Pre-requisites